With RB Leipzig now UEFA Champions League regulars, it almost beggars belief that the Bundesliga club was only founded in 2009.

 2012/13: Ralf Rangnick's arrival

-That summer, 2012, saw the real foundations laid for the club's current success, with former Schalke and Hoffenheim coach Ralf Rangnick arriving in the role of director of sport.
+That summer, 2012, saw the real foundations laid for the club's current success, with former Schalke, Hoffenheim and Manchester United coach Ralf Rangnick arriving in the role of director of sport.
 He appointed Alexander Zorniger in place of Pacult, and the Regionalliga Nordost title was theirs with a handful of games to spare.
 They won the Saxony Cup for the second time and, thanks to a 4-2 win over Sportfreunde Lotte in the play-offs for promotion, Leipzig finally rose to the third division.

 2013/14: upwardly mobile

 Joshua Kimmich and Yussuf Poulsen were among a group of young, promising players signed on for Leipzig's first – and ultimately only – season in Germany's third tier.
 Defeat to Augsburg in the first round of the DFB Cup ended a year-long unbeaten streak, but promotion was always the priority and, thanks to a 5-1 win over 1.
 FC Saarbrücken in the penultimate round of matches, their place in Bundesliga 2 was secured.